freedomofpress/securedrop-docs/docs/development/translations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The demo server always showcases the latest release candidate of SecureDrop.

+Unlike a real SecureDrop instance, you can access the demo server using any web browser.

 You can use it to review new *source strings* in the context in which either a *source*, or a *journalist* would read them.
 Those two experiences are called the *Source Interface* and the *Journalist Interface*.